Pi4J/pi4j-template-javafx/README.md

 This repository should not be cloned directly.
 This is a template project and one should create their own project by using the `Use this template` Button.

 ## Prepare Raspberry Pi
-USe the CrowPi image from [Pi4J-Team](https://github.com/Pi4J/pi4j-os)
+Use the CrowPi image from [Pi4J-Team](https://github.com/Pi4J/pi4j-os)
 - [Download CrowPi Image](https://pi4j-download.com/crowpi-main.img.zip)
 - Extract the ZIP file
 - Use the [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) to write the image to an SD-Card